a skilled job, typically one requiring manual skills and special training.

 What advantages do we have?

 Sales was typically the first department in a company to be held accountable to a number.
 In the day and age of big data, we should be ahead of the curve, not behind.
-Now, more than ever, we’ve got some really amazing new tools that can help us get ahead.
+Now, more than ever, we’ve got some really amazing digital transformation tools that can help us get ahead.
 Tools such as:

 The stakes are higher.
 In a world of performance management, sales more than any other department feels the consequences of not hitting their numbers.